boardfish/dissertation/contents/1-literature-review.md

 Escape rooms already apply asynchronous gameplay, but *Keep Talking and Nobody Explodes* demonstrates that with technology, it is possible in almost any location through the use of portable gaming platforms like the Oculus Quest or Nintendo Switch.
-This is all the more important during the COVID-19 pandemic, in which companies are turning to other measures to continue the escape room experience.
+The concept can be cross-applied to VR escape rooms.
+It is of note that during the COVID-19 pandemic, companies are turning to other measures to continue the escape room experience.
 SCRAP, for example, is even resorting to [livestreamed escape room experiences](https://www.facebook.com/events/359013048391029/).
 This area seems to be ripe with potential in such difficult times.
+Asynchronous gameplay is proven possible in the home---new experiences created by the escape game industry in these times could capitalise on this fact in novel ways, perhaps beyond those documented here.

 In summary, technology brings a variety of benefits, from quick resets when used as part of a puzzle to novel ideas that may not otherwise be possible.
 Many